jamgold/flow-animate-css/README.md

-Small module that works with ostrio:flow-router-extra.
+Small module that works with ostrio:flow-router-extra or kadira:flow-router.

 It overrides two methods on the client to wait for animation to finish before leaving a page.